Steveliu29/Sakura_card/README.md

 9. Song (Scroll card)<br />
 Recover 1 hp for the player.<br />
 10. Shot (One-star attacking card)<br />
 When the player uses defending card(s), he/she can make a combo attack of Thunder and Shot cards to another player.
 2 two-star defending cards are required to dodge.
-Mirror card can deflect this combo (see *Mirror* below).<br />
+Can be deflected by Mirror (see *Mirror* below).<br />
 11. Sweet (Scroll card)<br />
 Recover 1 hp for the player.<br />
 12. Freeze (Two-star defending card & time-delayed scroll card)<br />